Washington University School of Law: Employment

-According to WashU Law's official 2018 ABA-required disclosures, 87.1% of 2018 graduates had secured full-time, long-term, JD-required employment within nine months of graduation.
-A total of 52.1% had found employment in firms of more than 100 lawyers or had secured federal judicial clerkships.
-WashU Law's Law School Transparency under-employment score was 5.7%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to WashU Law's official 2023 ABA-required disclosures, 98.2% of 2023 graduates had secured full-time employment within nine months of graduation.
+A total of 63.7% had found employment in firms of more than 250 lawyers or had secured federal judicial clerkships.

-For new graduates, the self-reported median starting salary for the class of 2018 was $162,500 in the private sector, and $57,000 in the public sector.
-WashU Law placed 55 graduates from the class of 2013 at NLJ 350 firms, ranking it 25th on the National Law Journal "Go-To Schools" for large law firm employment.
+According to U.S. News & World Report, the median starting salary for WashU Law's Class of 2023 graduates in the private sector was $205,000.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Wash U Law for the 2019–2020 academic year was $83,654.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at WashU Law for the 2022–2023 academic year was $89,678.

+Journals

+The Washington University School of Law sponsors four student-run scholarly legal journals.